Isometries and isometric embeddings of Wasserstein spaces over the Heisenberg group: Isometric rigidity of : Proof of Theorem 1.2.

+\paragraph*{{\bf Acknowledgements}} We thank the anonymous reviewers for their insightful suggestions and comments.
+In particular, Remark \ref{rem:radon-transform} is based completely on their observations.
 This work was initiated at the thematic semester ``Optimal transport on quantum structures'' (Fall 2022) at the Erd\H{o}s Center, R\'enyi Institute, Budapest.
 Zolt\'an M. Balogh would like to thank the R\'enyi Institute for the invitation to participate in this event and for the kind hospitality.
-We are grateful to Nicolas Juillet for his inputs and for several discussions on the topic.
+We are grateful to Nicolas Juillet and Katrin F\"assler for their inputs and for several discussions on the topic.